 Peyton: Which was gorgeous, by the way.

 Taylor: And that’s just it: my sadness is gorgeous.
-My vulnerability, my suffering, my despair – it’s hell on earth to dredge that up, but maybe I don’t want to.
+My vulnerability, my suffering, my despair – it’s beautiful, but it’s hell on earth to dredge that up.
+Maybe I don’t want to.
 I don’t want my name to become synonymous with misery.
 I don’t want my value as an artist to derive from the eloquence of my sadness.

 Peyton: And I sympathize, but God, Tay, there’s got to be some middle ground between Kidz Bop and the Female Sadness Industrial Complex.
 We all know that you’re capable of writing excellent upbeat pop songs.